DMatsliyah/DMatsliyah.github.io/_projects/SeaLevel_project.md

     </div>
 </div>
 <div class="caption">
 Map 2: Areas that may be affected by sea level rise in the west of Emek Hefer.
-Map based on raster data from PI[10].
+Map based on raster data from MAPI.
 Areas colored in orange represent areas that will be damaged by sea level rise of up to 0.5 meters.
 Areas colored in red represent areas that will be damaged by sea level rise of up to 1 meter.
 </div>

 <div class="row justify-content-center">